kpisacic/Stampar-Peludna-home-assistant-custom-component/README.md

 The `stampar_pelud` sensor platform provide pollen forecast data for Republic of Croatia.
 Data is provided by Public Health Institute "Andrija Štampar"  - https://stampar.hr/hr/peludna-prognoza .
-Custom pollen forecast card is also included in the package.

 The following device types and data are supported: